prabhuramachandran/mayavi-tutorial/installation.md

 $ pip install pyqt5
 ```

-Note that pyqt5 version 5.11.2 on PyPI is broken, and you should install the
+Note that pyqt5 version 5.11.2 on PyPI seems broken for some versions of
+Python.
+If you are running into that and you should install the previous
-previous version or perhaps a later version.
+version or perhaps a later version.
 This can be done like so:

 ```
 $ pip install pyqt5==5.10.1